xan105/node-addons/README.md

 Integrate native code into Node.js:

-- [ N-API ] Native addon module with prebuild support
+- [ N-API ] Native addon
 - [ WASI ] WebAssembly System Interface

 This library helps dealing with finding and loading your bindings.
+And includes prebuild support.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.